-Electric Dryer Runs, But Does Not Heat
+Electric Dryer - Runs But Does Not Heat

-The power cord of the dryer connects to a terminal block at the rear of the dryer.
-A metal plate covers this terminal block.
+- Check the power cord.
+The power cord may have a burned, broken or loose connection at the back of the dryer.The power cord for the dryer connects to a terminal block on the rear of the dryer.
+A metal power cord cover covers this terminal block.

 - Remove the screws holding the power cord cover in place to access the terminal block connections.

 - Check the power cord.
 Look for burnt, broken, frayed or loose wire connections.
 If wires and/or the terminal connections are burned, broken or frayed, then replacement of both will be necessary.

 If the above suggestions do not resolve the issue, service may be needed.
 For service, please schedule an appointment with GE Appliances Factory Service